2020 Arkansas elections

 A general election was held in the U.S. state of Arkansas on November 3, 2020.
 To vote by mail, registered Arkansas voters had to request a ballot by October 27, 2020.

 State offices

-State Senate
+State senate

-17 out of 35 seats in the state Senate were up for election.
-Out of the contested seats, the Republican Party won 15 while the Democratic Party won 2.
-The resulting composition was 28 Republicans and 7 Democrats.
-Republicans gained the 12th and 26th district.
+17 out of 35 seats in the state senate were up for election.
+Out of the contested seats, the Republican Party won 15 while the Democratic Party won two.
+The resulting composition was 28 Republicans and seven Democrats.
+Republicans gained the 12th and 26th districts.